univai-ghf/python-environments/slides.md

 - refactor anything repeated multiple times to python files with functions in them.
 Notebooks should be very readable
 - output all intermediate files into `data` or `results` while writing your pipelines: files from train test splits, parameter values and results, etc
-- future you will than current you.
+- future you will thank the current you.

 ---